Rigging for Rescue

 What are the benefits of a Contract Seminar?

-No two seminars are exactly alike since every rescue team is at a different level of skill and knowledge.
-Additionally, differences in mission profile contribute to team preferences for device selection, rope choice, and edge transition methods, just to name a few.
-Participants can look forward to interactive seminar topics and techniques, which commonly include:
+Every seminar is unique since every rescue team is at a different level of skill and knowledge.
+Additionally, differences in mission profile contribute to team preferences for device selection, rope choice, and edge transition methods etc. Seminars are highly interactive and typically include:

-• An evaluation of several raising and lowering systems including dual tension, single tension, and hybrid approaches
+• Raising and lowering systems including dual tension, single tension, and hybrid approaches

 • Devices utilized in raising and lowering systems